Riverscapes/riverscapes-tools/packages/brat/docs/Getting Started/ModelLogic.md

 In the case of both low and high flow, categorical ambiguity is dealt with using fuzzy logic, described in the following section on how the model works.

 ### Calculating Capacity
 Capacity estimates are driven primarily by the vegetation, with the hydrology used to adjust (reduce) estimates if flow is a limiting factor (i.e., if floods cause dams to breach or blow out).
 In cases where channel slope is very low, capacity as also adjusted downward, as a single dam can back water up for a longer distance, reducing capacity.
-The first part of the capacity model, therefore, is based on the two vegetation suitability values (streamside and further out).
+The first part of the capacity model, therefore, is based on the two vegetation suitability values (streamside and riparian/upland).
 These two values are combined in a fuzzy inference system (FIS).
 To account for categorical ambiguity, a particular vegetation suitability value can have partial membership in more than one category (e.g., 70% moderately suitable and 30% suitable).
 A rule table is then applied to the input values, and membership in output categories calculated.
 Finally, a "defuzzification" algorithm converts that membership into a discrete value of dams/km.

 **Vegetation Fuzzy Inference System**
 ![veg_fis]({{site.baseurl}}/assets/images/vegfis.jpg)